 By a strange quirk of urban planning, the houses that once lined Bernauer Strasse on its southern side would remain in the Eastern district of Mitte – and under the control of the East German authorities – when the Berlin Wall was first conjured into existence in 1961.
 However, the pavement and road immediately in-front, to the north, would be part of the French sector – and the West Berlin district of Wedding.

-Because of this, many residents of these houses would take the opportunity to jump from their apartment windows – facing north – to the street below, in the weeks immediately following the construction of the Wall.
-Slowly, as the East German authorities blocked the northern entrances to these dwellings and bricked the windows of the apartments, this escape route would get harder and harder.
+Spurred on by this peculiarity, many residents – eager to escape to the West – would jump from their apartment windows – facing north – to the street below, in the weeks immediately following the construction of the Wall.
+Slowly, as the East German authorities blocked the northern entrances to these dwellings and bricked the windows of the apartments, utilising this escape route would prove harder and harder.

 It is illegal to take any pieces of the Berlin Wall - as it is a protected landmark.
 Anyone caught doing so can face a fine of up to 10,000€.

 Earlier that same month, Bernauer Strasse had become the focus of world attention after the audacious escape of a 19-year-old East German border guard, Conrad Schumann.
 With images of the exact moment when Schumann leapt over the barbed wire fence of the border crossing at the corner of Bernauer Strasse and Brunnenstraße printed in newspapers for billions around the world to see.
 That the construction of the Berlin Wall was so vexatious that even a trusted member of the Grenzpolizei (Border Police) would choose to so publicly defect was incredibly embarrassing for the East German government.